Apurva14A/Terraform-CICD-Pipeline-AWS/README.md

-This is an repository for INFRA.
+This is a project on creting n infrstructure with terrform using Jenkins pipeline.